pdfcpu/pdfcpu/form/form_multifill.md

 7. If you are only interested in a single output file run:
 ```
-$ pdfcpu form multifill -m merge in.pdf in.json outDir
+$ pdfcpu form multifill in.pdf in.json outDir --mode merge
 ```

 ### Multifill via CSV